jstaut/GeneticProgrammingRegression.jl/README.md

 Project 3 of the STMO course

 ## Introduction
 In this project I will analyze a personal data set, using the package `SymbolicRegression` that takes a genetic programming approach to perform regression.
+A goal of this project is to compare the genetic programming approach with classical linear regression.

 ### Data set